Gracchi brothers: Public land

 This map shows Roman lands – the ager Romanus – in 133 BC.
 The ager was largely intermingled with the allied lands that covered essentially the rest of peninsula and required extensive surveying to disentangle.

 The Roman conquest of Italy from the fourth century BC onwards meant that the republic held legal rights to large swaths of land taken from the subjugated Italians.
-This ager publicus however was not heavily utilised by the Roman state or its lessors.
-Rather, the state simply let the defeated Italians continue to work the land, regarding this arraignment as "a sort of beneficium to the allies".
+This ager publicus, however, was not heavily utilised by the Roman state or its lessors.
+Rather, the state simply let the defeated Italians continue to work the land, regarding this arrangenment as "a sort of beneficium to the allies".
 In essence, while Rome acquired nominal title to these lands, the Italians were permitted de facto to use them while also profitting from the influx of booty and wealth from Roman conquest.

-The traditional narratives in the ancient sources which described the emergence of commercial latifundia (enormous slave-staffed plantations owned by the elite) on the public land itself is also largely unattested to by the archaeological evidence in this period.
+The traditional narrative in the ancient sources that described the emergence of commercial latifundia (enormous slave-staffed plantations owned by the elite) on the public land itself is also largely unattested to by the archaeological evidence in this period.
 Moreover, evidence indicates that the ager publicus was largely located outside of the traditional farmlands close to Rome and instead located in non-Roman Italy closer to the Italian allies.
 Public land redistribution was therefore necessarily at the expense of the allies, who would be evicted from ancestral lands still occupied.

 Early life of the Gracchi

 Tiberius Sempronius Gracchus was born c.
 163 BC.
 His younger brother Gaius was born c.
 154 BC.
 They were the sons of the Tiberius Sempronius Gracchus who had been consul 177 and 163 BC as well as censor in 169 BC.
 He had triumphed twice in 178 and 175 BC.
 Their mother was Cornelia, the daughter of the renowned general Scipio Africanus, the hero of the Second Punic War.
 Their sister Sempronia also was the wife of Scipio Aemilianus, another important general and politician.

 Tiberius' military career started in 147 BC, serving as a legate or military tribune under his brother-in-law, Scipio Aemilianus during the campaign to take Carthage during the Third Punic War.
 Tiberius, along with Gaius Fannius, was among the first to scale Carthage's walls, serving through to the next year.
 A decade later, in 137 BC, he was quaestor under the consul Gaius Hostilius Mancinus in Hispania Citerior.
-The campaign was part of the Numantine War and was unsuccessful; Mancinus and his army lost several skirmishes outside the city before a confused night-time retreat led them to be surrounded on the site of a camp from a prior campaign in 153 BC.
-Tiberius negotiated a treaty of surrender, aided in part by his father's positive reputation built during a praetorship in 179–78 BC; Tiberius' treaty, however, was later humiliatingly rejected by the senate after his return to Rome.
+The campaign, part of the Numantine War, was unsuccessful; Mancinus and his army lost several skirmishes outside the city before a confused night-time retreat led them to be surrounded on the site of a camp from a prior campaign in 153 BC.
+Tiberius negotiated a treaty of surrender, aided in part by his father's positive reputation built during a praetorship in 179–78 BC; Tiberius' treaty, however, was humiliatingly rejected by the senate after his return to Rome.